gvwilson/thirdbit/src/fiction/iffy/index.md

 Edson looked at Wales, who shrugged.
 "As near as I can tell,
-the Australians finally told the governor in Paddington South to play or fold."
+the Australians finally told the governor in Halley to play or fold."

 "'Cause o' the *Taroona*?"
 Edson prompted.